CSCfi/bastion/README.md

 ssh.config
 =========
 ```
+Host bastion
+  HostName 195.148.31.234
+  User cloud-user

-Host internal_server1
+Host node1
   HostName 192.168.1.33
-User internal_user1
+  User cloud-user
-ProxyCommand ssh -q user@bashtion.example.com nc %h %p
+  ProxyCommand ssh -F ssh.config khuddin@195.148.31.234 nc %h %p

-Host internal_server2
+Host node2
   HostName 192.168.1.48
-User internal_user2
+  User cloud-user
-ProxyCommand ssh -q user@bashtion.example.com nc %h %p
+  ProxyCommand ssh -F ssh.config khabir@195.148.31.234 nc %h %p

+Host *
+  ControlPersist 30m
+  GSSAPIAuthentication no
+  StrictHostKeyChecking yes
 ```
 Explanation of the each options.
 =========
 ```
 Host: 			is the keyword.
-internal_server1: 	is a user defined name.
+node1: 	      is a user defined name.
 This name we will use when we ssh to the internal server.
 HostName: 		either ip or fully qualified domain name of the internal server.
-internal_user1: 	the user of the internal server.
+cloud-user: 	the user of the node1.
 User:			In the ProxyCommand line, user is the user of bashtion.example.com, bashion host.
 nc:			is the netcat command
 %h:			is host of internal server